William S. Hoar

 William S. Hoar, OC FRSC (August 31, 1913, Moncton NB – June 13, 2006, Vancouver BC) was a professor and head of department of zoology at the University of British Columbia.
 He received an Order of Canada award on June 26, 1974.
 He also had several other degrees and diplomas, some of which were honorary (LLD from SFU in 1998), and others of which were earned the old-fashioned hard-work way (DSc).
 He was, first and foremost, a grandfather, husband and father.
 A patient man who was very involved with his family, he was also very well known in the zoology world, and has a series of lectures named after him, that are given every year at UBC.

-Bill, as he was known, is survived by 3 children, 7 grandchildren and 10 great-grandchildren (7 of whom were already born at the time of his death).
+Hoar is survived by 3 children, 7 grandchildren, 10 great-grandchildren (7 of whom were already born at the time of his death), and 2 great-great grandchildren (born after his death).
 His 4th biological child died before he died.
 His surviving children are Stewart George, David Innes, and Melanie Frances.